Booodaness/Scientific-Notes/README.md

 3. Start a pull request.
 4. Document your edits in the review page of the pull request.

-For both the cases above, your contributions will be considered for merging into the project.
+After completing the above steps, your contributions will be considered for merging into the project.
 If an author maintains their notes regularly, they will be invited to become a collaborator, accepting which allows them to directly push their writings to the project.

 Last but not the least, happy reading/writing! :)